 The tale of Soveyba Tayyab and her beloved Paper Scraper!

-Paper Scraper is a small business started from scratch at home and a single hand behind making it what it is today.
+A. Paper Scraper is a small business started from scratch at home and by a single hand behind making it what it is today.
 Basically we deal in making personalized hand crafted cards, bookmarks, gift boxes, files, souvenir boxes, props, goodie bags, party decoration and everything that involves paper.
 To give people's feelings and emotions a definite physical form, we design cards and other simplistic, artistic little things that reflect their emotions.